gabriel-p-artcls/23-08_UCC/README.md

 This DB lists the FSR clusters as "FSR XXXX" with leading zeros and the ESO clusters as "ESO XXX-XX" with leading zeroes.

-vdBergh-Hagen --> VDBH per CDS recommendation vdBergh       --> VDB per CDS recommendation
+vdBergh-Hagen --> VDBH per CDS recommendation (added 'vdBergh-Hagen' so that the naming isn't lost) vdBergh       --> VDB per CDS recommendation (added 'vdBergh' so that the naming isn't lost)

 ### LOKTIN17